-I posed this question to a handful of friends who are SoMs, and had some interesting conversations about how the role of a SoM isn’t always clear-cut.
+I posed this question to a handful of friends who were at the time Supervisors of Midwives (SoMs).
+We and had some interesting conversations about how the role of a SoM isn’t always clear-cut.
 Many women and families in the situation I have described are more likely to meet a safeguarding midwife (or nurse) than a SoM, but while some of those in a safeguarding role have been very supportive to women in this situation, this is by no means guaranteed.
 As with the neonatologist, the primary concern of the midwife in this role is to advocate for the baby.

 To whom can these women turn for help, advocacy and support in making a decision that, in almost every case that I have encountered, is based on concern about protecting the long-term health of their baby?
 They may be being cared for by lovely (if overstretched) postnatal ward midwives, but these midwives are hardly able to leave the ward in order to stand by the side of a woman wanting to go against the advice of a neonatologist.
 I am not challenging the value of safeguarding, or the need for advocacy for babies, but surely there ought to be somebody on staff whose role it is to stand by and advocate for women not just until they give birth but throughout the childbearing year?

 If you’d like to stay up-to-date with birth-related research and thinking, make sure you’re subscribed to our free newsletter list, which means you’ll get Sara’s monthly Birth Information Update.